traclabs/gateway_description/README.md

 Gateway demo:
 -------------
-Launches a kinematic simulation of Gateway.
+Launches a kinematic simulation of Gateway (models originally from the NASA's [3D resources repo](https://github.com/nasa/NASA-3D-Resources/tree/master/3D%20Models/Gateway).
 The user can use the joint state publisher gui to move any of the 2 robot arms available:

 ```
 ros2 launch gateway_description view_gateway.launch.py